 Neo4j vs MongoDB vs MySQL:

-Since Neo4j is a NoSQL database, let’s discuss how it is different from some of its contemporaries in terms of its basic architecture and applications.
+Since Neo4j is a NoSQL database, let's discuss how it differs from some of its contemporaries in its basic architecture and applications.

-Now that we know how graph database stores data concerning other NoSQL databases, let us see the specific case of Neo4j in the context of CAP (Consistency, Availability, Partition, Tolerance) trade-off in comparison to other NoSQL databases.
+Now that we know how graph databases store data compared to other NoSQL databases, let us examine the specific case of Neo4j in the context of the CAP (Consistency, Availability, Partition Tolerance) trade-off, compared to other NoSQL databases.

-Unlike most of the aggregate data stores like column family, key-value, and document stores which have BASE consistency, Neo4j has ACID consistency, thus ensuring that the database is absolutely consistent and only atomic and isolated transactions are carried out.
+Unlike most aggregate data stores, such as column-family, key-value, and document stores, which have BASE consistency, Neo4j has ACID consistency, ensuring that the database is entirely consistent and that only atomic and isolated transactions are executed.

 Also, the results of these transactions stay unchanged even after the server fails or restarts.

-For Neo4j to stay highly ACID-compliant, it follows master-slave architecture for data replication, in which a single node in a cluster is allowed to carry out all the write transactions.
-Due to this Neo4j falls short when it comes to carrying out multiple numbers of write operations simultaneously.
+To remain highly ACID-compliant, Neo4j uses a master-slave architecture for data replication, in which a single node in a cluster handles all write transactions.
+As a result, Neo4j falls short when performing multiple write operations simultaneously.

-Here’s a real-life experience on the same: at my workplace, my team and I wanted to scan a relationship if each customer had at least one common event with other 38000 customers.
+Here's a real-life example of the same: at my workplace, my team and I wanted to scan a relationship to determine whether each customer had at least one common event with the other 38000 customers.

-Fortunately, there were only about 0.25 million relationships to be written for every 1000 customers, extending this logic to the whole database we had to write new 10 million relationships in the database.
+Fortunately, there were only about 0.25 million relationships to write per 1000 customers; extending this to the whole database, we had to write 10 million new relationships.

-But since Neo4j does not use any kind of data partitioning and on top of that, it also uses master-slave architecture, carrying out this task became insanely difficult with Neo4j.
+But since Neo4j does not use data partitioning and, on top of that, uses a master-slave architecture, carrying out this task with Neo4j proved complicated.

 Here is one more instance: Neo4j takes O(1) amount of time whenever it needs to search for some specific information.
 But sometimes we need to perform more than just some search operations on our database.

-The other day my team and I had to churn out a handful of recommendations for customers because of their recent purchases.
-On my company’s database, there are a total of 38000 customers and 87000 products and the total number of interactions between the customers and the product is approximately 1.7 million.
+The other day, my team and I had to churn out a handful of recommendations for customers because of their recent purchases.
+In my company's database, there are 38000 customers and 87000 products, and the total number of interactions between customers and products is approximately 1.7 million.

-When we tried to generate recommendations for each customer with a collaborative filtering method followed by the Jaccard similarity algorithm, we had to wait approximately 6 hours to get the results.
+When we tried to generate recommendations for each customer using a collaborative filtering method followed by the Jaccard similarity algorithm, we had to wait approximately 6 hours for the results.

-What I have experienced is that whenever the Neo4j has to carry out any computationally challenging task on a large dataset it usually takes a considerable amount of time.
+I have found that whenever Neo4j must perform computationally intensive tasks on a large dataset, it typically takes considerable time.

 Data alone does not drive your business.
 Decisions do.
 Speak to Our Experts to get a lowdown on how a recommender system can help your business.